rlofc/cage/README.md

 =============================================================================================

 Cage is an educational game development library that has a naive and simple design, in the spirit of less is more (or worse is better).
-It favors code readability over features and (should) work well for simple, old-school 2D games.
+It favors code readability over features (read: it's barely usable) and should work well for simple, old-school 2D games.

 Cage contains and constraints SDL2 so that a beginner game developer will not have to deal with SDL directly.